KhushwantR/Twitter-Project/README.md

    git clone https://github.com/KhushwantR/Twitter-Project
 ```

+2. Install Pip if not installed already

-2. Create a virtual environment and activate it.
+3. Create a virtual environment and activate it.

-3. Create a Twitter Developer and a create project to generate Consumer_key and Consumer_secret and add them in the project/views.py file.
+4. Create a Twitter Developer and a create project to generate Consumer_key and Consumer_secret and add them in the project/views.py file.

-4. Create a Database and replace the credentials in the project/settings.py file in the Database section.
+5. Create a Database and replace the credentials in the project/settings.py file in the Database section.

-5. Install all the required packages using the command
+6. Install all the required packages using the command
 ```sh
    pip install -r requirements.txt
 ```
-6. Migrate the tables to the database you created using the command:
+7. Migrate the tables to the database you created using the command:
 ```sh
    python manage.py makemigrations
    python manage.py migrate
 ```
-7. Finally you are ready to run this app locally, use the command:
+8. Finally you are ready to run this app locally, use the command:
 ```sh
    python manage.py runserver
 ```
-8. Copy and paste the url from the terminal to your browser.
+9. Copy and paste the url from the terminal to your browser.